cidverse/cidverse.github.io/docs/cid/index.md

 ## Getting Started

-To use `CID` for local testing or on a CI provider, please pick the appropriate guide from the following list:
+To use `CID` for local testing or on a CI platform, please pick the appropriate guide from the following list:

 1. [Local](usage/local.md)
 2. [GitHub Actions](usage/githubactions.md)